paulelliott/fabrication/README.markdown

 Setting the :from option will inherit the class and all the attributes from the named Fabricator.
 Even if you haven't defined a :company Fabricator yet, it will still work as long as it references an actual class name.

+You can also explicitly specify the class being fabricated with the :class_name parameter.

+    Fabricator(:llc, :class_name => :company) do
+      type "LLC"
+    end

 ### Fabricating ###

 Now that your Fabricators are defined, you can start generating some objects!
 To generate the LLC from the previous example, just do this: